keboola/connection-docs/tutorial/automate/index.md

 {: .image-popup}
 ![Screenshot - Orchestration Tasks Setup End](/tutorial/automate/orchestration-tasks-setup-4.png)

 In the orchestration detail, you can now see some tasks configured.
-Run the orchestration manually to test everything works smoothly; click on the **Run Orchestration** button in the top right corner and select the tasks you want to run.
+Run the orchestration manually to test if everything works smoothly; click on the **Run Orchestration** button in the top right corner and select the tasks you want to run.
 This creates a background [job](/orchestrator/running/) which executes all the tasks specified in the orchestration.
 Continue setting up the orchestration in the meantime.

 {: .image-popup}
 ![Screenshot - Orchestration Detail](/tutorial/automate/orchestration-detail-2.png)

-By clicking on edit icon next to schedule, set the orchestration to run [automatically](/orchestrator/running/#automation) at a given time.
+By clicking on the edit icon next to **Schedule**, set the orchestration to run [automatically](/orchestrator/running/#automation) at a given time.

 {: .image-popup}
 ![Screenshot - Orchestration Schedule](/tutorial/automate/orchestration-schedule.png)

 It is recommended to also set up notifications.
-Click on **Configure Notifications** button:
+Click on the **Configure Notifications** button:

 {: .image-popup}
 ![Screenshot - Orchestration Detail](/tutorial/automate/orchestration-detail-3.png)